visit-dav/visit/src/doc/cli_manual/functions.rst

   SetActivePlots(plots) -> integer

-plots : type
+plots : tuple of integers
     A tuple of integer plot indices starting at zero.
 A single integer is also accepted

-return value : integer
+return type : CLI_return_t
     The SetActivePlots function returns an integer value of 1 for success and 0 for failure.